kachinne/alx-system_engineering-devops/0x00-shell_basics/README.md

-This is a read me file for shell basics
+This is a read me file for shell basic in ALX School